SumoLogic/sumologic-kubernetes-collection/docs/fargate.md

 # Fargate

 The following documentation assumes that you are using eksctl to manage Fargate cluster.
-Code snippets are using environemnt variables in order to make them as generic and reusable.
+Code snippets are using environment variables in order to make them as generic and reusable.

 Let's consider the following variables: